rtrppl/orgrr/readme.md

 ### orgrr-show-sequence

 One of the main benefits of adding zettel values to notes becomes the ability to explore a sequence of notes.
-After selecting a starting point, this functions displays a sequence of notes in a buffer (in accordance with your settings for orgrr-window-management, see [orgrr-toggle-single-window-mode](#orgrr-toggle-single-window-mode)).
+After you have selected a starting point, this functions displays a sequence of notes in a buffer (in accordance with your settings for orgrr-window-management, see [orgrr-toggle-single-window-mode](#orgrr-toggle-single-window-mode)).

 ### orgrr-show-backlinks